JuliaAlsop/An-analysis-of-world-happiness/README.md

 # Project1
 Project 1: An Analysis of World Happiness

-Analyst Members: Tamela Allen, Julia Alsop, Carolina Miranda, & Anna Zhang
+Analyst Members: Julia Alsop, Carolina Miranda, & Anna Zhang

+Data Analysis LOCATED in COLLECTIVE folder
+Data Clean up process LOCATED in COLLECTIVE folder Images of each graph LOCATED in COLLECTIVE folder, IMAGES folder Write-Up Summary; Powerpoint; Proposal LOCATED in google links BELOW in README

 Purpose of Project: To define collective happiness as a quantifiable index based on 2017 World Happiness Index; Population data and Suicide data.